opendocsg/slw-judgments-backfill/2017_SGCA_70/report.md

 23     In our judgment the relevant context in this case includes the following in particular:

  (a) The entirety of the document and the way the contract as a whole was drafted.
-In the different but somewhat analogous context of the interpretation of statutes, we have similarly had regard to the entirety of the statute in question in discerning the correct interpretation of a particular provision (see, eg , Tan Cheng Bock v Attorney-General [2017] 2 SLR 850 at [35] and [54(b)]).
+In the different but somewhat analogous context of the interpretation of statutes, we have similarly had regard to the entirety of the statute in question in discerning the correct interpretation of a particular provision (see, eg , Tan Cheng Bock v Attorney-General <span class="citation">[2017] 2 SLR 850</span> at [35] and [54(b)]).
 In our judgment it is no less relevant to do the same when dealing with the construction of a contract.

  (b) The entirety of the commercial documents that were entered into as part of this transaction.
 This is no more than an extension of the first point.